SalehIbneOmar/SEU_Data_Structure_Course_SASK/README.md

 # seu_data_structure_course_sask
-All the codes here are written by Saleh Ibne Omar
+All the codes and methods of solutions here are developed and written by Saleh Ibne Omar